mesgjs/mesgjs-web/.kilocode/rules/memory-bank/context.md

 # Current Context

-The immediate task is to implement the proof-of-concept Server-Side Renderer (SSR) based on the newly finalized architecture.
+The initial implementation of the Server-Side Renderer (SSR) is now feature-complete and hardened.
+The core rendering pipeline, including support for advanced component features and critical security measures, is in place.
+The project is now ready to shift focus to the client-side portion of the architecture.

 ## Recent Changes

-*   **Completed the `ConfigurationService`:** Implemented all four layers of configuration precedence, including runtime overrides from URL parameters.
-*   **Finalized the Rendering Architecture:** After extensive design discussions, the rendering pipeline has been finalized.
-Key features include:
-    *   A declarative, single-pass model.
-    *   Component handlers that return structured `payload` objects.
-    *   A distinction between declarative `content` payloads and primitive `html` payloads.
-    *   Support for intrinsic, automatically-scoped CSS via a `scopedCss` payload property and a `@@` substitution marker.
-    *   An ergonomic and secure `:class` attribute that accepts a list of class names.
-*   **Updated Documentation:** The `architecture.md` and `security.md` files in the memory bank have been updated to reflect this finalized design.
+*   **Enhanced the `SsrRenderer`:**
+    *   Implemented support for recursive `content` payloads, allowing components to function as macros.
+    *   Added resource aggregation for `scopedCss`, including the `@@` substitution mechanism for generating unique component scope IDs.
+    *   Added a default sans-serif font stack to the page template to improve readability.
+*   **Hardened Security in Primitive Components:**
+    *   Implemented strict HTML escaping for all text nodes to prevent XSS from user-provided content.
+    *   Implemented the full security policy for the `h.*` primitive handlers, including strict validation of class names and robust HTML attribute escaping to prevent attribute injection attacks.
+*   **Expanded the `ComponentFactory`:**
+    *   Added a semantic `card` component that returns a `content` payload and `scopedCss` to validate the new rendering features.
+    *   Updated the factory to provide resolved component names to the renderer for managing CSS scope IDs.
+*   **Validated the Enhanced SSR Pipeline:** Updated the `ssr-test.js` script to use the new semantic component and confirmed that `content` payloads and `scopedCss` are rendered correctly.

 ## Next Steps

-1. Create the placeholder `ComponentFactory.js` according to the new architecture.
+The next major phase is to build the Client-Side Renderer (CSR) and the associated hydration mechanism.

+1.  **Create the CSR Foundation:**
+    *   Develop the initial `CsrRenderer.js` class.
-2. Implement the core `SsrRenderer.js` to process component payloads and aggregate resources.
+    *   Implement the client-side `ComponentFactory` to resolve and manage component handlers in the browser.
-3. Create a simple page data structure using the new conventions.
+    *   Create the client-side `h.*` primitive handlers that create and manipulate DOM elements instead of HTML strings.
+2.  **Implement Hydration:**
+    *   Develop the logic to "hydrate" a server-rendered page, attaching event listeners and making the page interactive without a full re-render.
+    *   Implement the mechanism for passing the initial page data and component state from the server to the client.
+3.  **Synchronize Configuration:**
+    *   Implement the server-to-client configuration synchronization as defined in the architecture, ensuring the CSR and SSR operate with the same settings.
+4.  **Establish Client-Side Testing:**
-4. Render a static HTML page to validate the complete SSR pipeline.
+    *   Create a basic HTML page or use a simple test runner to validate the CSR and hydration functionality in a browser environment.